 Ragweed, roughly 40 species of weedy plants in the Asteraceae family, is a common allergen.
 Ragweed plants typically release pollen during late summer and early fall, often reaching their peak during the month of September.
 Ragweed pollen can lead to allergic rhinitis (such as hay fever), affecting more than 23 million Americans, and can also be a trigger for oral allergy syndrome (OAS).
 People suffering from OAS can develop an itchy mouth and scratchy throat, or swelling in their lips, mouth, tongue or throat.

-Mould is another offender and can live indoors and out.
+Mold is another offender and can live indoors and out.
 It grows wherever there is water, especially in bathrooms and damp basements inside your home.
-Outside, mould can be found in piles of dead leaves and decaying plant matter that release mould spores into the air.
-All of these issues can make autumn an especially challenging time for people with sensitivities to mould.
+Outside, mold can be found in piles of dead leaves and decaying plant matter that release mold spores into the air.
+All of these issues can make autumn an especially challenging time for people with sensitivities to mold.